clement-gillet/T-RAG/readme.md

-# Tree-RAG for Entity Hierarchy
+# ESG Case study : Tree-RAG for Entity Hierarchy

 This code applies the retrieval augmentation technique presented in T-RAG: LESSONS FROM THE LLM TRENCHES, Fatehkia et al. (2024) (https://arxiv.org/pdf/2402.07483.pdf).
 Moreover, we integrate this to an ESG use case, where customers would input queries about general ESG world data and expect the most truthful answers possible.